Replay Beta

 Limits per organization

-Replay and SLI Analyzer share the same mechanism for fetching historical data.
+Replay and SLI Analyzer share the same mechanism for fetching data.
+It's allowed to fetch data for two SLOs per organization at the same time.

 Job Status widget

-You can track the progress of all ongoing processes for historical data import and empty slots available in your organization using the Job Status widget.
+You can track the progress of ongoing replays and SLI analyses and check for free slots with the Job Status widget.

 Assumptions for Job Status widget:

-• All jobs are sorted by status (the in progress status always takes precedence) and last triggered date, with the most recent date displayed at the top.
+status always takes precedence) and last triggered date, with the most recent date displayed at the top. -

 Replay2